RobynMLewis/Project2/Online-News-Project-v2.md

 to do variable selection, just pick a model) to the modeling section.
 Add in the predictions of the model on the test set.

+    #second file provided by owner, edited here to include my code but can't evaluate because of too many errors
     #linear regression model
     fitLM <- lm(shares ~ . -dayOfWeek, data = newsDataTrain)
     fitLM #view the result